Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Graphical representation of the criterion

-We enumerate all circuits of the graph and classify them according to the number of species nodes:

-We take the products of circuit labels of which the number of species nodes adds to $s=2$ and avoid index repetition:
+We take the products of circuit labels for which the number of species nodes adds to $s=2$ and avoid index repetition:

-(the latter is obtained by combining two circuits with $1$ species node).
-Note that the circuit with label $z_{3,1}$ cannot be combined with any other circuit because there would be index repetitions.
-We group the monomials together and the coefficient of $z_{1,1}z_{3,3}$ becomes zero.
-The remaining three monomials are the terms of the determinant of $\widetilde{AZ(\bv)}$.
+(the latter is obtained by combining two circuits with one species node).
+Note that the circuit with label $x_{3,1}$ cannot be combined with any other circuit because there would be index repetitions.
+We group the monomials together whereby the coefficient of $x_{1,1}x_{3,3}$ becomes zero.
+The remaining three monomials are the terms of the polynomial $p_Z(X)$.
 Since the terms have the same sign, the network is injective. \end{example}